OpenITI/RELEASE/README.md

 ## General Description

 The goal of the **OpenITI** is to build a machine-actionable corpus of premodern texts in Islamicate languages to encourage computational analysis of the Islamicate written tradition.
-Most of the Arabic texts have been collected from open-access online collections of premodern and modern Arabic texts such as [http://shamela.ws/](http://shamela.ws/) and [http://shiaonlinelibrary.com/](http://shiaonlinelibrary.com/) (These texts have Shamela+NUMBER and Shia+NUMBER; some texts come from _al-Jāmiʿ al-kabīr_, which has been published on an external HDD and is not available online (JK+NUMBER).
+Most of the Arabic texts have been collected from open-access online collections of premodern and modern Arabic texts such as <http://shamela.ws/> and <http://shiaonlinelibrary.com/> (These texts have `Shamela+NUMBER` and `Shia+NUMBER`; some texts come from _al-Jāmiʿ al-kabīr_, which has been published on an external HDD and is not available online (`JK+NUMBER`).
 Initial metadata from these collections is preserved at the beginning of each file.
-(The next release will include a number of Persian texts (primarily from the Ganjoor digital library, [https://ganjoor.net/](https://ganjoor.net/))).
+(The next release will include a number of Persian texts, which are coming primarily from the Ganjoor digital library, <https://ganjoor.net/>).

 Currently uploaded texts have been automatically converted into the OpenITI mARkdown format—a flavor of markdown that was developed for tagging premodern Islamicate texts.
 All of our texts require further editing to properly tag their structure.
 A detailed description of the mARkdown scheme and the tagging workflow can be found in the **OpenITI mARkdown section** ([https://maximromanov.github.io/mARkdown/](https://maximromanov.github.io/mARkdown/)).
 When manual tagging is complete the texts will be converted into a CTS-compliant XML format.